-Lois was always humbled and surprised when she was approached at the Shelburne Farmers’ Market by people who thanked her in person for her support of various organizations and initiatives and for her willingness to step forward to improve the larger community.
+Lois was always humbled and surprised when she was approached upon her regular visits to the Shelburne Farmers’ Market by people who thanked her in person for her support of various organizations and initiatives and for her willingness to step forward to improve the larger community.

 She visited the new facility often during construction and was thrilled to attend the ribbon-cutting with Bobby and Holly Miller and fellow philanthropist Ernie Pomerleau in September 2016.
 This was to be her last “public appearance” before her retirement.
 She was cheered to see daughter Barbara and granddaughter Rebecca take on new roles as President and Vice President of the McClure Foundation, and to herself serve as President Emerita and continual cheerleader of the Foundation’s work in partnership with the Vermont Community Foundation.

-To this day, she keeps up with local and national news and loves hearing about the good work being done by the wider philanthropic community of Vermont.
+Through the COVID pandemic, Lois has kept up with local and national news and loves hearing about the good work being done by the wider philanthropic community of Vermont.
+She is grateful for the care and the programs available to her at Wake Robin.
 Every day that weather allows, Lois takes her trusty walker for a stroll outdoors and delights in activities of birds, the changes in the garden, and news from friends and family.